Ryan Tannehill Player Prop Bets for NFL Week 6 | Tennessee vs. Buffalo 10/18/2021

 - Tannehill has passed for 1,251 yards (250.2 per game) while completing 63.6% of his passes (110-for-173), with six touchdowns and three interceptions.

-- He's also contributed in the ground game, with 130 rushing yards (26.0 ypg) on 17 carries with one rushing touchdown.
+- He also has 130 rushing yards on 17 carries (plus one rushing touchdown), averaging 26.0 yards per game on the ground.

 - The Titans have run 50.3% passing plays and 49.7% rushing plays this season.
 They rank 11th in the NFL in scoring.